ponylang/pony-patterns/creation/supply-chain.md

 * Ambient Authority
 * Existence of our File

-If we initialize these outside of our actor then we can easily report construction erorrs and avoid messing with `None` as a possibility inside our `Writer` actor:
+If we initialize these outside of our actor then we can easily report construction errors and avoid messing with `None` as a possibility inside our `Writer` actor:

 ```pony
 use "files"